 One thing you can do is wear sunscreen.
-But what SPF is best?
+But what SPF is best for your skin type?
 You want to wear the right strength to protect your skin from getting burned or experiencing deeper damage.

-Use this guide to help you buy the proper protection from the sun.
+Use this guide to help you buy the proper UV protection from the sun.

 What SPF Is Best?